arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 See where we're going here?

+> *Reader nods understandingly.*

-Thankfully, even though the results are not always intuitive, JavaScript defines pretty well what each type of expression should evaluate to.
+Thankfully, even though the results are not always intuitive, JavaScript defines pretty well what each kind of expression should evaluate to.
 For operators, such as `+`, we can find references what every combination of operands should evaluate to.

 But what about `myFunction()`?
-This is what we call a _call expression_, and it means it will call the function `myFunction`, and it will evaluate to the result of the function.
+This is what we call a _call expression_, and it means it will call the function `myFunction`, and it will evaluate to the result of that function.

 JavaScript has no way of knowing what `myFunction()` evaluates to, unless it's a predefined function written down in some standard.
-But assuming `myFunction` is defined in someone's own codebase, the answer to what `myFunction()` evaluates to should be sought there as well.
+But assuming `myFunction` is defined in someone's own codebase, the answer to what `myFunction()` evaluates to should be sought in that codebase as well.

 TypeScript's annotations make this easier again.
 Assume the following function
 signature: